Crow’s Feet Wrinkles around the Eyes and What You Can Do About Them

 During our mid 20s, our skin turnover begins to slow down, resulting to decreased production of collagen and elastin.
 This slowing down of cellular renewal has a significant impact on the way our skin looks as we age.

-The impacts of decreasing skin collagen & elastin – along with environmental pollutants, sun damage and altered hormones, accelerates with the passing decades.
+The impacts of decreasing skin collagen and elastin – combined also with environmental pollutants, sun damage and altered hormones, accelerates with the passing decades.

-As shown in the illustration below, young skin is firmer and smoother and typically wrinkle-free for quite some time; whilst ageing skin has less structural strength and shows wrinkles and lines.
+As shown in the illustration below, young skin is firmer and smoother and also typically wrinkle-free for quite some time; whilst ageing skin has less structural strength and of course, shows wrinkles and lines.

 The importance of Collagen & Elastin & How Skin Ages